RedBirdOBX/City-Info-API-Demo/README.md

 **1.7.0**
 1.8.2020

 - Updated Postman collection to use Global Variables to store the different domains (local, development, and production).
 Now, we have just one set of requests in our Postman collection instead of three.
 See [#test](#test "How To Test").

 **1.8.0**
 1.17.2020

 - Converted all Controller, Processor, and Repository methods to be `asynchronous`.
 Controller actions and processor methods return `Task<T>` and calls to these services are annotated with `async` and `await`.

 **1.8.1**
 1.30.2019

 - Added more test cities in the `in memory datastore`.
 More will be needed for the upcoming pagination development.
 - Minor logging improvements and general clean up.
 - Added pull request template.

 **1.9.0**
 2.3.2020

 - Add paging to `GetCities` endpoint.
 - Updated Postman collection.

 **1.9.1**
 2.6.2020

-Add custom paging meta data to the response header.
+- Add custom paging meta data to the response header.
 Tell consumer if there is a previous page, if there is a next page, and how many total results there are.
 Custom Header item is known as `X-Pagination`.

 **1.10.0**
 2.10.2020

 - Name filtering was introduced.
 You can now filter on city names.

 **1.11.0**
 2.12.2020

 - If user wanted to receive cities in descending order, user can provide an optional querystring parameter to receive city names in descending order.
 - Added environmental variable check for local instances.
 If the app is running locally (defined by Configuration variable), the in-memory datastore will be loaded.
 If running in dev or prod environment, the sql database will be used as datastore.
 - Renamed the custom response header item from `X-Pagination` to `X-CityParameters` since this serialized metadata contains more than just paging information.
 Also contains total count, possible filters and possible sorting parameters.

+**1.12.0**
+2.18.2020

+- Following HATEOS principles, added media links in all GET responses.
+Assists consumer on how to navigate through the API.
+- All DTOs used for GET requests now inherit an abstract `LinkDto` class.
+Helper utility written to populate list of links for these responses.